-EASTER EGG: in the Limited Edition DVD (and in the standard Region 2 edition) allows the movie to be watched in the exact chronological order of the events in the film.
-The first couple scenes of the regular cut of the movie appear normal in this version, meaning they are not reversed.
+EASTER EGG: The Limited Edition DVD (and the standard Region 2 edition) allows the movie to be watched in the exact chronological order of the events in the film.
+The first couple of scenes of the regular cut of the movie appear normal in this version, meaning they are not reversed.
 However, this version of the movie is on Disc 2, is quite difficult to reach (the user must answer several questions and solve a puzzle), and forward, reverse and chapter skip capabilities are disabled.

-The medical condition experienced by Leonard in this film is a real condition called Anterograde Amnesia - the inability to form new memories after damage to the hippocampus.
+The medical condition experienced by Leonard in this film is a real condition called Anterograde Amnesia, the inability to form new memories after damage to the hippocampus.
 During the 1950s, doctors treated some forms of epilepsy by removing parts of the temporal lobe, resulting in the same memory problems.

-During Teddy's line "You don't have a clue, you freak!", director Christopher Nolan felt that Joe Pantoliano, who played Teddy, did not quite nail the end of the line, so he decided to rerecord the last two words to his liking, delivering them himself.
-Therefore, in the final film, the words "you freak", as we hear them, are actually being said not by Pantoliano, but by Nolan impersonating Pantoliano's voice.
-Pantoliano was unaware of the dubbing until an interview for Anatomy of a Scene: Memento.
+During Teddy's line, "You don't have a clue, you freak!" director Christopher Nolan felt that Joe Pantoliano, who played Teddy, did not quite nail the end of the line, so he decided to re-record the last two words to his liking, delivering them himself.
+Therefore, in the final film, the words, "you freak," as we hear them, are actually being said not by Pantoliano, but by Nolan impersonating Pantoliano's voice.
+Pantoliano was unaware of the dubbing, until an interview for Anatomy of a Scene: Memento.

-Stephen Tobolowsky has stated that during his audition for Sammy, he had mentioned to Director Christopher Nolan that he had experienced amnesia personally.
+Stephen Tobolowsky has stated that during his audition for Sammy, he had mentioned to director Christopher Nolan that he had experienced amnesia personally.
 A few years earlier, he was given an experimental pain killer that induced amnesia for a surgery he had undergone.
-Tobolowsky said it may have helped him get the part because no other actor would likely have had his first hand experience.
+Tobolowsky said it may have helped him get the part, because no other actor would likely have had his first-hand experience.

 Chronology: When numbering the scenes chronologically, then sorting them how they appear in the film, the pattern becomes more clear.
 The letters A-V will represent the color scenes (with A happening chronologically first, and V chronologically last), and the numbers 1-22 represent the black and white scenes chronologically.
 The scenes appear in the film like this: 1, V, 2, U, 3, T, 4, S, 5, R, 6, Q...20, C, 21, B, 22/A The two types of scenes alternate.
 The black and white scenes (numbers) start from the beginning, and work forward to the climax at 22/A, while the color scenes (letters) work backward from the climax at 22/A. The climax scene (22/A) changes to color halfway through, showing the convergence of the two story lines.